Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

 We call $\tau(f^*(\gamma))$ the Hopf cochain (or form) of $\gamma$ pulled back by $f$.
 We name the associated maps $\eta : H^{*-1}_{B}(X) \to {\rm Hom}(\pi_{*}(X), \Z)$ and $\eta^{\dagger} : \pi_{*}(X) \to {\rm Hom}(H^{*-1}_{B}(X), \Z)$.
 We say $\eta(\gamma) \in {\rm Hom}(\pi_{*}(X), \Z)$ is the Hopf invariant associated to $\gamma$. \end{definition}

-The choice of Hopf cochain is not unique, but the corresponding Hopf invariants are.
+A choice of Hopf cochain is not unique, but the corresponding Hopf invariant is well-defined.
 It is immediate that the Hopf invariants are functorial.
-Moreover, the definitions hold with any ring cofficients.
+Moreover, the definitions hold with any ring coefficients.
 Topologically we have the following interpretation.